The Tragic Real-Life Story Of Alice In Chains

 Sean Kinney's broken hand almost prevented him from playing on their debut album

-Alice in Chains drummer Sean Kinney's tenure with the band has been comparatively tragedy free, though as Jon Wiederhorn of Rolling Stone tells us, Kinney did have his own struggles with alcohol abuse during the Layne Staley years.
-Still, as Loudwire reported in 2019, there was a time when the drummer's very presence on the band's first studio album, Facelift, was at risk.
+Alice in Chains drummer Sean Kinney's tenure with the band has been comparatively tragedy-free, though as Jon Wiederhorn of Rolling Stone tells us, he did have his own alcohol use issues during the Layne Staley years.
+And as Loudwire reported, there was a time when the drummer's very presence on the band's first studio album, "Facelift," was at risk.

 As bad luck would have it, Kinney broke his hand before the band was due in the studio, and Greg Gilmore, the drummer of Mother Love Bone, sat in to take care of that side of things.
 Fortunately for Kinney, the producer, Dave Jerden, didn't feel that Gilmore could capture the Alice in Chains drum sound, so the band took a little while off ... but not enough for Kinney's hand to heal.
 Eventually, he decided that he couldn't miss the band's big break, so he cut off his cast and drummed on the album with a broken hand, cooling it with a bucket of ice he kept beside his drum kit.
 Truly, art is suffering.